HTTP-RPC/Sierra/README.md

 <img src="README/orientation.png" width="454px"/>

 ### Element Names
 The "name" attribute associates an identifier with a component.
-The value is automatically injected into a field with the same name defined by the document's owner (called an "outlet").
+The component instance is automatically injected into a field with the same name defined by the document's owner (called an "outlet").

 For example, the following markup declares outlets named "greetingButton" and "greetingLabel":